 (re-run) When I moved to the San Francisco Bay Area, no one explained what Fleet Week was.
 But after many years, I finally figured it out — big ships, military stuff, the Blue Angels.
 The Blue Angels are six military jets that fly in formation by some amazing pilots.
 They fly over the city of… Continue reading Fleet Week and the Ten Million Dollar Lot

 (re-run) I have too many hats.
 Most of them were store inventory since I had a brick and mortar costume business for kids – field trips, book reports, etc. I sold on Etsy for five years until they became a corporate company with plans to streamline the buyer’s experience.
 Just click a button and order… Continue reading Hat Trick

-I read a great memoir about a girl’s tough childhood, with violence, danger, and an abusive older brother.
+(re-run) I read a memoir about a woman’s tough childhood, with violence, danger, and an abusive older brother.
 I recommended it to Facebook friends online.
 A friend said she didn’t like it because she didn’t think the book rang true.
 “The Mormon part or the survivalist part?”
 I asked her.
 “Neither.”
 She didn’t think anyone… Continue reading Behind Closed Doors

 (re-run) Facebook has done it again.
 When I think I have no ideas for a blog post, some Facebook exchange with a stranger will remind me of something in my past to write about.
 The post was a Ukranian girl sitting in a window, holding a weapon.
 The caption said, “While American tweens are playing… Continue reading Barbies or a Boyfriend?